 |ARA per 100 calories||16.9 mg||16.2 mg|

 You might have also come across EPA, or eicosapentaenoic acid (what a mouthful!), in your readings.
 EPA is another type of fatty acid.
 The human body can make EPA from ALA, and the human body can then convert EPA into DHA.
 EPA in the diet is naturally found in fish.
 EPA is not yet added to any infant formulas in the US, as ALA and DHA are already in formula.
-If it were ever added to formula, the guidance from scientists is that there should not be any mroe EPA than DHA in the formula.

 We hope this helps answer your questions about DHA and ARA, but feel free to ask if you have any more!